Consolidate debt and more with these low-interest loans. Rates from 5.99% to 26.99%*.

 What are the benefits of FreedomPlus personal loans?

 - Quick funding.
-FreedomPlus deposits your funds into your personal bank account in as little as two days after submitting your application.2
+FreedomPlus deposits your funds into your personal bank account in as little as three days after submitting your application.

 - No prepayment fees.
 FreedomPlus doesn’t penalize borrowers who pay off their loans early to save on interest (and get out of debt faster).

 - Cosigners welcome.
 If your credit score or income isn’t high enough to qualify, you could apply with a co-applicant to strengthen your application.

 - Limited availability.
 FreedomPlus does not service CO, CT, HI, IA, KS, ME, NH, NY, ND, OR, RI, VT, WI, WV or WY

 - Small range of loan amounts.
 Need to finance an expense under $10,000 or more than $40,000?
 You’ll need to look at other lenders.

 - Origination fee.
 Expect to pay a fee of up to 5% of your loan amount when you borrow from FreedomPlus.

 - Limited website.
 It’s hard to find basic information like eligibility requirements on this lender’s relatively barebones website.